-This famous British spice blend has been enjoyed in Christmas baking and beyond for several centuries.Ā With both sweet and savory applications, you will love this deliciously versatile Mixed Spice blend!
+This famous British spice blend has been enjoyed in Christmas baking and beyond for several centuries.
+With both sweet and savory applications, you will love this deliciously versatile homemade Mixed Spice recipe!

 What is Mixed Spice?

-The term “mixed spice” for this popular British spice blend has been referenced in cookbooks since at least the early 1800’s.Ā It’s especially popular in baked goods (thus also called “cake spice”) during the Christmas season where it’s used in a variety of holiday baked desserts including English Christmas pudding, thus also commonly called “pudding spice.”
+The term “mixed spice” for this popular British spice blend has been referenced in cookbooks since at least the early 1800’s.
+It’s especially popular in baked goods (thus also called “cake spice”) during the Christmas season where it’s used in a variety of holiday baked desserts including English Christmas pudding, thus also commonly called “pudding spice.”
+Mixed spice is similar to gingerbread and pumpkin spice blends in other countries in its choice of spices and has a warm and sweet-spicy flavor and fragrance.

-If you enjoy British holiday baking Mixed Spice is absolutely essential to have in your spice cabinet.Ā It can be challenging to find it outside of the UK and commonwealth countries.Ā Many people here in the U.S. for example will just substitute gingerbread spice or pumpkin spice but as I mentioned before, it is not the same.Ā The difference is subtle but there is a difference and if you’re after that authentic British flavor, stick with Mixed Spice.
+If you enjoy British holiday baking, Mixed Spice is absolutely essential to have in your spice cabinet.
+It can be challenging to find it outside of the UK and commonwealth countries.
+Many people here in the U.S. for example will just substitute gingerbread spice or pumpkin spice but as I mentioned before, it is not the same.
+The difference is subtle but there is a difference and if you’re after that authentic British flavor, stick with Mixed Spice.

-To make British mixed spice simply combine all the ingredients together in an airtight container and keep it store in a dark, cool place.
+To make this blend, simply combine all the ingredients together in an airtight container and keep it store in a dark, cool place.

 Ingredients